FilipWirsen/pp4-restaurant-project/README.md

 Only error that returns is that a few lines are a bit too long.

+The site was also tested on a few diffrent devices to make sure it works and looks the same on all: macbook, PC, Ipad, Iphone 11 pro and 13 max.

 ### <ins>Bugs</ins>
-Css not working on heroku
+* Css not working on heroku

 My CSS file didnt load when viewing the site via heroku.
 I fixed this by setting debug to False insted of having it on True.
 When fixing this another thing happend, none of my images were loading.
 After doing some research I found the reason for this from an answer on Slack from another student.
 The issue was that I was using relative links.
 Since relative links only contains the path following my own domain it didnt give the the full information of where im storing the image.